 Used internally in radiator and might be of interest for users.
 The function generate a GDS object/file and optionally, a tidy dataset using DArT files.
+Read the details section to understand why it's better than dartR.

 read_dart(